Urtica ferox: Ecology

-Although U. ferox is a toxic shrub, it also plays a significant part in the phenology of a native butterfly, namely the red admiral (Vanessa gonerilla).
+Although U. ferox is a toxic shrub, it also plays a significant part in the phenology of two native butterflies, namely the red admiral (Vanessa gonerilla) and yellow admiral (Vanessa itea).
 The leaves of the tree nettle is the preferred food and provide protection for the butterfly larvae.
-When the larvae arrives in the leaves, it will curve the tip of nettle leaf, use the silken threads to make the leaves stick together, and construct a secure place where it can eat the food.
-Due to the caterpillar's activities, the leaves of shrub can fall off.
-The eggs of butterflies, also including the yellow admiral (Vanessa itea), are laid on the leaves of nettle during the spring and summer.
+When the larvae arrives in the leaves, it will curve the tip of nettle leaf, use silken threads to make the leaves stick together, and construct a secure place where it can eat the food.
+Due to the caterpillar's activities, the leaves of the shrub can fall off.
+The eggs of both species are laid on the leaves of nettle during the spring and summer.
 It takes eight to ten days for the eggs to incubate.
-Beside these butterflies, some mammalian pests also eat the leaves of tree nettle, like the Common brushtail possum, goats and deer.
+Beside these butterflies, some mammalian pests also eat the leaves of tree nettle, like the common brushtail possum, goats and deer.
 However, because no non-flying, non-marine mammals existed in New Zealand prior to human arrival in the last one thousand years, it is unadapted for them.

 U. ferox requires high nutrient levels found in cycling forest systems such as those found in native New Zealand forest.
 In these environments an “A type” soil horizon of rich leaf litter and humus between 10 – 80 cm is common.
-This is significant as the species doesn't directly compete with other flora, this is achieved through inhabiting the boundary zones between strata, therefore the high soil fertility.
+This is significant as the species does not directly compete with other flora, this is achieved through inhabiting the boundary zones between strata, therefore the high soil fertility.
 Like other species in the nettle family it grows well in soils with high nutrient levels; especially in high quantities of nitrogen.
 Access to open sunlight and rainwater results in a rapidly growing plant able to take advantage of natural tree fall and other natural events such as land slides and flooding which clear dominating old growth species.